-Energy consumption is one of the most important priorities for CEME, the Group in recent years started to rationalise its consumption through specific initiatives aimed at enhancing energy efficiency, such as the installation of LED lights and new skylights to increase natural lighting and reduce electricity consumption.

-In 2022 all the Italian plants have sourced 100% of electricity from renewable resources certified by Guarantees of Origin (GOs) certificates.
+Energy consumption is one of the most important priorities for CEME, the Group in recent years started to rationalise its consumption through specific initiatives aimed at enhancing energy efficiency, and in 2023 energy audits were also carried out on the most energy-intensive plants by specialized third parties to identify areas for improvement.
+In 2023 all the Italian plants have sourced 76% of electricity from renewable resources certified by Guarantees of Origin (GOs) certificates.

-Total energy consumption remained broadly constant between 2021 and 2022, with a light decrease mainly in electricity.
+Total energy consumption remained broadly constant between 2022 and 2023, with a light decrease mainly in electricity.

-Electricity represents 83% of overall energy consumption: much of it is used in production processes, such as the machinery in the Tarquinia production site (accounting for 46% of CEME total electricity consumption).
-Other relevant energy vectors are natural gas (8% of overall energy consumption in 2022), diesel and gasoline used by the vehicle fleet (7%), diesel used by emergency generators (1%) and LPG (1% of overall energy consumption in 2022).
+Electricity represents 82% of overall energy consumption: much of it is used in production processes, such as the machinery in the Tarquinia production site (accounting for 48% of CEME total electricity consumption).
+Other relevant energy vectors are diesel and gasoline used by the vehicle fleet (10%), natural gas (7% of overall energy consumption in 2023), and LPG (0.71% of overall energy consumption in 2023).
 In particular, the primary source of thermal energy in Trivolzio, ODE Colico and ACL is natural gas, in Tarquinia LPG and in Zhongshan electricity.
 Additionally, the heat from the air compressor systems in the new Trivolzio HQ production lines is recycled and used in the plant's offices.

-ESG OBJECTIVE
+ESG TARGET